Tucking Mill

 Tucking Mill is a small hamlet within the parish of Monkton Combe, Somerset, England.
 It lies on Midford Brook and was a key point on the now disused Somerset Coal Canal.

 It is at the southern end of the Two Tunnels Greenway which follows the disused railway trackbed of the Somerset and Dorset Joint Railway from East Twerton through the Bath suburb of Oldfield Park to the Devonshire Tunnel, emerging into Lyncombe Vale before entering the Combe Down Tunnel, and then coming out to cross Tucking Mill Viaduct into Midford.

-There is also a small reservoir, which is now a fishery for the disabled.
+There is also a small reservoir, which is now a fishery for disabled people.

 William Smith's home

 From 1798 until 1810 Tucking Mill was the home of William Smith, an English geologist, credited with creating the first nationwide geological map.
 He is known as the "Father of English Geology" for collating the geological history of England and Wales into a single record.
 He worked on the Somerset coalfield and the Somerset Coal Canal.
 There is a plaque on Tucking Mill Cottage saying that it was Smith's home, which was erected in 1888, on the mill which was demolished in 1927, and the tablet was mislaid.
 When the plaque was rediscovered in the 1930s the Geological Society of London and the Bath Royal Literary and Scientific Institution placed it on the 18th-century cottage.
 However, it is now believed that he actually lived in the nearby Tucking Mill House.
 During his occupation he built a small railway to transport stone from a quarry at Kingham Field, Combe Down to the canal.